Find and share experiences about a Job Training nonprofit

 - Chicago, IL

-Cambria County Association for the Blind and Handicapped has received accreditation from the National Accreditation Council for... more »
+Greater Wilkes-Barre Association for the Blind has received accreditation from the National Accreditation Council for Blind and... more »

 As of December 2011, 13 million US citizens don't have a job.
 In addition to fewer job opportunities, many people don't know where to find a job, find it difficult to start the search for a career, and lack some of the basic skills.